kamailio/kamailio-wiki/docs/cookbooks/5.3.x/core.md

 ### pv_cache_action

 Specify what action to be done when the size of pv cache is exceeded.
-If 0, print an warning log message when the limit is exceeded.
+If 0, print a warning log message when the limit is exceeded.
 If 1, warning log messages is printed and the cache systems tries to drop a
 $sht(...) declaration.
 Default is 0.